aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/pivot-tables/row-and-column-fields/_index.md

 - `COLUMN` — fields placed horizontally across the top
 - `DATA` — fields whose values are aggregated
 - `PAGE` — fields used as report filters

-After fields are added, you can access them through the `PivotTable.getRowFields()` and `PivotTable.getColumnFields()` properties.
-Each property returns a `PivotFieldCollection`.
-The field at index 0 of `RowFields` is the outermost row field, and subsequent indices represent fields nested inside it.
-The same indexing convention applies to `ColumnFields`.

 Field nesting order matters.
 Adding `Category` to the row region first and then `Item` produces a pivot whose outer grouping is `Category` and whose inner grouping is `Item`.
 Reversing the order reverses the hierarchy.